-Hypernatremia reflects a deficit of total body water (TBW) relative to total body Na content.
-Because total body Na content is reflected by ECF volume status, hypernatremia must be considered along with status of the ECF volume:
+Hypernatremia reflects a deficit of total body water (TBW) relative to total body sodium content.
+Because total body sodium content is reflected by extracellular fluid (ECF) volume status, hypernatremia must be considered along with status of the ECF volume:

 Renal causes of hypernatremia and volume depletion include therapy with diuretics.
-Loop diuretics inhibit Na reabsorption in the concentrating portion of the nephrons and can increase water clearance.
+Loop diuretics inhibit sodium reabsorption in the concentrating portion of the nephrons and can increase water clearance.
 Osmotic diuresis can also impair renal concentrating capacity because of a hypertonic substance present in the tubular lumen of the distal nephron.
 Glycerol, mannitol, and occasionally urea can cause osmotic diuresis resulting in hypernatremia.

 Dependence on others to obtain water